The History Of Graphic Design

 brochures

-brochure is a flyerpamphlet or leaflet that is used to pass information about something.
+A brochure is a flyer, pamphlet or leaflet that is used to pass information about something.
 Brochures are advertising pieces mainly used to introduce a company ororganization and inform about products and/or services to a target audience.
 Brochures are distributed by radio, handed personally or placed in brochure racks.
 They may be considered as grey literature.
 They are usually present near tourist attractions.[1]

 The most common types of single-sheet brochures are the bi-fold (a single sheet printed on both sides and folded into halves) and the tri-fold (the same, but folded into thirds).
 A bi-fold brochure results in four panels (two panels on each side), while a tri-fold results in six panels (three panels on each side).